MicrosoftDocs/VBA-Docs/api/Office.CustomXMLNode.RemoveChild.md

 ## Remarks

-If the node specified in the  _Child_ parameter is not a child of the context node or if the action would result in an invalid tree, the removal is not performed and an error message is displayed.
+If the node specified in the _Child_ parameter is not a child of the context node, or if the action would result in an invalid tree, the removal is not performed and an error message is displayed.

 ## Example